 Preservation efforts can rejuvenate commercial districts, enhance livability, and inspire others to save the significant sites in their neighborhoods and towns.
 Well-preserved buildings are also a source of community pride.
 The city’s Historic Preservation ordinance provides for the identification, evaluation and protection of cultural and historic resources in the city of Vancouver and encourages the preservation, restoration and rehabilitation of these resources for future generations.
 VMC 17.39 of the city’s Municipal Code applies to properties within the city of Vancouver listed or eligible to be listed on any historic or cultural resource inventory for Clark County as well as properties within the city of Vancouver listed or eligible to be listed on the National Register of Historic Places, Washington State Heritage Register, Clark County heritage register or other local register for Clark County.

 The city, in conjunction with Clark County, utilizes the Clark County Historic Preservation Commission (HPC) as the primary resource on historic preservation.
 The HPC initiates and maintains the Clark County Historic Register and reviews proposed design changes to registered properties.
-For more information on local historic properties, nomination process, design changes process tax incentives, as well as information on the Historic Preservation Commission and their meeting dates and agendas, please click on the WEB LINK below.
+Visit the Historic Preservation Commission online for more information on local historic properties, the nomination process, tax incentives, as well as information on their meeting dates and agendas.